USTC-IP-Lab/USTC_lab/content/en/authors/PengchengHuang/_index.md

 education:
   courses:
-  - course: M.S. in Cyberspace Security
+  - course: PhD in Cyberspace Security
     institution: University of Science and Technology of China
     year: 2022 - now
   - course: B.S. in Cyberspace Security